nidanurgunay/Computer-Graphics-Lab/Submission.md

 ## 4. general

 * There is a strict deadline for submission by the start of the tutorial.
 By this time you must have checked in your submission on the `main`-_Branch_ of your _repository_ and tagged it correctly.
 Submissions that are late or not correctly tagged cannot be considered and are automatically considered "failed" (0 points).
-* If you earn a total of at least 90% of the points in the exercises, then you can earn a grade bonus on the exam grade (more on this in lecture).
+* If you earn a total of at least 90% of the points in the exercises, then you can earn a grade bonus on the exam grade (more on this in the lecture).
 * It is strongly recommended that you set up an SSH key for Gitlab, as this will speed up your workflow significantly.
 * We will give you feedback on the project through gitlab's issue tracker.
 * Do not share access to your _repository_ or task solutions with each other.
 You may work together on tasks, but the solutions submitted must be independent of each other.
 Group submissions with group size larger than 2 people are also not allowed.
 Plagiarism is a serious offense and will be handled according to department policy.